leegeunhyeok/bxd-docs/content/apis.md

 ### BoxCursorHandler.get()

-> The `get()` method of the BoxCursorHandler interface uses [IDBCursor](https://developer.mozilla.org/en-US/docs/Web/API/IDBCursor) and returns a filtered list of record data from object store.
+> The `get()` method of the BoxCursorHandler interface returns a filtered list of record data from object store.

 ```javascript
 Box.find(...).get(order, limit);